-The 2020 United States presidential election is still almost two years away, but the race is well on its way with candidacy announcements begun.
-Soon all eyes will be on Iowa on February 3, 2020, for the Iowa caucuses.
+The 2020 United States presidential election is right around the corner.
+On Monday, February 3rd all eyes will be on Iowa for the Iowa caucuses.

 Voters and the media will await the caucus results anxiously, excited to see how their pick for president fares in the first of 50 states to vote.
 The results can be telling of how the rest of the primary/caucus season plays out.